Why BIM clash detection is so important?

 BIM clash detection

-During the Level 2 BIM process, the 3D model itself provides the collaborative environment in which separate disciplines can share data and spatial information.
+During the BIM maturity level 2 process, the 3D model itself provides the collaborative environment in which separate disciplines can share data and spatial information.
 The 3D BIM clash detection software, when properly implemented will automatically flag any collisions between structural elements (walls, beams) and other geometry representing equipment, duct work or piping.

 Let's get you started